Bachelor of Arts – Global Studies

 The Global Studies minor provides students with the tools necessary to better understand the complex and changing world of the twenty-first century.
 The learning objectives of the minor are to convey knowledge not only of global issues, but also of comparative methods of analysis (i.e., the similarities and differences between and among states, societies, and cultures); and to provide an interdisciplinary approach that integrates the knowledge and methods that history, political science, economics, sociology/anthropology, women and gender studies, and geography/environmental studies have to offer.

 To earn a minor in Global Studies, students must complete a minimum of 15 or 16 semester hours of upper-division course work at UIS.
-In exceptional cases, a student may petition to have up to eight hours of transfer credit accepted toward the minor.
+In exceptional cases, a student may submit a Student Petition form to have up to eight hours of transfer credit accepted toward the minor.
 Transfer students still must take the core course and follow distribution requirements.

 The required core for the minor is GBL 301.
 In addition, electives, totaling 12-16 semester hours, must be taken from two areas:

 - Two courses (six - eight credits) that provide an international perspective, and

 - Two courses (six - eight credits) that provide a comparative perspective